 Special Olympics Michigan is known for providing year-round training and athletic opportunities for children and adults with intellectual disabilities.
 Behind the scenes, the organization also equips their athletes with the tools and knowledge they need to lead a healthy life.

-The Special Olympics Healthy Athletes program, presented by Blue Cross Blue Shield of Michigan, was created in 1997 to provide Special Olympics athletes with free health screenings and information about their health.
-The 2016 State Summer Games alone provided nearly 2,000 athletes with health exams and fitness evaluations at no cost.
+The Healthy Athletes program, presented by Blue Cross Blue Shield of Michigan, was created in 1997 to provide Special Olympics athletes with free health screenings and information about their health.

-Individuals with intellectual disabilities often suffer from other afflictions such as chronic pain and disease, blindness, hearing loss and shortened lifespan.
-The screenings and information provided by the Healthy Athletes program also teach athletes how to identify these kinds of problems that may require further medical attention.
-In addition, the program educates on the importance of maintaing a healthy lifestyle, and how to obtain additional help, if needed.
+Individuals with intellectual disabilities often suffer from chronic pain and disease, blindness, hearing loss and shortened lifespan.
+The screenings and information provided by the Healthy Athletes program teach athletes how to identify the types of problems that may require further medical attention.
+In addition, the program educates on the importance of maintaining a healthy lifestyle, and how to obtain additional help, if needed.

-The Special Olympics Michigan is a year-long program with over 400 local competitions and six, statewide competitions throughout the year.
+Special Olympics Michigan is a year-long program with more than 700 local and regional competitions and six statewide competitions throughout the year.
 Healthy Athletes health screenings are provided at the Special Olympics Michigan State Summer Games, State Fall Games, State Winter Games, and the State Poly Hockey Finals.